 ICH GCP defines source data as: "All information in original records and certified copies of original records of clinical findings, observations or other activities in a clinical trial necessary for the reconstruction and evaluation of the trial" [80].
 In this trial, the location of the majority of the source data will be the hospital's medical records including subject case notes and laboratory records.
 The source data transcribed into the eCRF from the medical records must be accurate and verifiable.
 For questionnaires completed by trial participants, the completed questionnaires will be regarded as source data location.
-In cases where the data is transcribed directly into the eCRF and no other paper or electronic source exists, then the eCRF will be considered the source record.
-In these cases, the data should be prospectively documented in the medical records to ensure a full record of the trial is available at site.
+Specific source data location for sites will be captured in the SOP 56.002M Source Data Plan, the plan will be completed prior to the site opening.